qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator/generator_config.rst

     - Triggers the execution of one or more external command(s).
   * - slice-images
     - Triggers cutting images into regions.
+  * - font-map
+    - Triggers creation of a font map for use with icon fonts.
   * - translate
     - Triggers updating of .po files.
   * - validation-config